azusachino/little-record/src/coursera/IntroductionPhilosophy/README.md

 ### Challenges

 - Objectivism: Explain the difference in method of determining what the facts are
-- Relativism: Expalin the possibility of moral progress
+- Relativism: Explain the possibility of moral progress
 - Emotivism: Explain the possibility of using reason to answer moral questions

 ### What is knowledge?
 Do we have any?